dvarkless/video_summarizer_bot/docs/models.md

   model_params:
     model_name: "gpt3.5-turbo"
     temperature: 0.2  # How original the generated text should be
             # 0.0 - stay strictly on topic
             # 1.0 - default
-    max_tokens: 512  # Maximum ammount of tokens to generate per 1 call
+    max_tokens: 512  # Maximum amount of tokens to generate per 1 call

 ```